Importing and Transferring Biohazardous Material into Canada

 - Signature of the Biosafety Officer or designate is required for the CDR111 form (the witness is the Biosafety Officer)

 Containment Level 2 (CL2) Checklist:

 In conjunction with the Import Permit documentation, PHAC and CFIA also require a valid CL2 Checklist for your laboratory space.
-These checklists must be filled out by an RMS representative.
-We have incorporated these documents into our Laboratory Review System.
-Once completed and signed by an RMS representative, the document can be submitted to PHAC and/or CFIA.
+These checklists will be completed by RMS as part of the Laboratory Review System.
+Once completed and signed by RMS, the document can be submitted to PHAC and/or CFIA.
 Once approval is obtained, a copy of the Compliance letter is to be forwarded to RMS and is valid for 2 years.
 In January 2016, the system using CL2 checklists will change.